-A A +A

 Next came Markham, Saskatoon and Vancouver, with grades of A-.
 All presented headline numbers close to the start of their budgets and financial statements, and prominently presented PSAS revenue, expense and surplus within the first 30 pages of their budgets.
 All provided budget-to-previous budget comparisons using PSAS-consistent numbers.
 Their auditors signed off on their financial statements with unqualified opinions within 180 days of year-end (Vancouver’s signed off within 90 days of year-end – the best performance of any city in our survey).
 Their annual reports explained variances between results and projections.
 Markham compared results to projections consistent with the numbers that appeared in its budget, while Saskatoon and Vancouver reconciled their restated projections to their original budget numbers.

-In the B range were Laval and Surrey with grades of B+, and Ottawa and Regina with grades of B. Each presented headline numbers early in their budgets and financial statements, and prominently reconciled headline budget numbers with PSAS-consistent revenue, expense and surplus early in their documents.
+In the B range were Laval and Surrey with grades of B+, and Ottawa and Regina with grades of B, and Burnaby with a grade of B-.
+Each presented headline numbers early in their budgets and financial statements, and prominently reconciled headline budget numbers with PSAS-consistent revenue, expense and surplus early in their documents.
 Laval’s restated and unreconciled budget figures in its financial statements kept it from the A range, as did Surrey’s unexplained variances between projections and results.
 Ottawa’s late budget and below-the-line adjustments kept it from achieving a higher grade.
 Regina’s inclusion of PSAS-figures in its budget improved its grade substantially over previous years; earlier budgets and financial statements, and providing a comparison to previous years’ projections using PSAS-consistent numbers in its budget, would raise its grade further.
+A timelier budget would have helped Burnaby's grade.

 Durham, Gatineau, Halifax, Halton Region, Kitchener, Montreal, Niagara Region, Oakville, Toronto, and Waterloo Region achieved only D-range grades.
 All but Gatineau approved budgets after the start of the fiscal year.
 They either did not present complete PSAS reconciliations in their budgets or, in the case of Durham and Niagara Region, presented a PSAS-consistent surplus only in supplemental material or an appendix.
 Durham showed net alongside gross expenses in its budget.
 Toronto’s PSAS reconciliation was incomplete and misleading, including only adjustments that hurt the bottom line, and omitting those that helped it.
 Its financial statements were not timely.
 Kitchener did not compare its budget projections to previous years.
 Waterloo provided a comparison of budget projections to previous years, but late in the document (we also note that the 2023 budget numbers in that comparison differed from those in its main budget presentation).
 Halifax had below-the-line adjustments.
 Montreal received a qualified opinion from its auditor and the comparisons to budget projections in its annual report showed numbers different from those in the budget itself.